Crank up an onboard fan to get a campfire raging in just minutes. Or, turn it down to keep a mellow fire nearly smoke-free.

 A high-temp, glass-filled nylon battery pack and fan unit mount on one side, and the callout feature is a pipe that shoots air into the base of the flames.
 The system works to build an oxygen-rich fire so hot it produces almost no smoke.

-The FirePit went on sale via Kickstarter this month for $200.
+The FirePit started on Kickstarter and is now available for purchase on Biolite’s site for $200.
 It offers an upgrade to a ring of rocks on the ground.